nyankoclaws/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement because the new free time can just be appended at the end of the HashSet.
     * Cons: Difficult to visualise in GUI (free time in Monday may appear after Tuesday's).

-#### Future enhancement for this feature:
-* **Merge overlapping free time intervals**
-    * Currently, the code appends the new time tag to the HashSet if the time tag is not already present.
-To improve user experience, it could be useful to merge time tags that have overlapping time intervals.

 ### Delete Free Time Command

 #### Implementation